yi-json/s25-bootcamp-instagram/README.md

-"Recreation of Instagram Post UI in SwiftUI"
+Recreation of Instagram Post UI in SwiftUI